Levanto, Italy: all you need to know about this pretty town on the Italian Riviera

 The cubs also have cafes and restaurants with sea views, also open to the casual visitor.

-We have a lovely aperitivo here with spritz and nibbles (focaccia, pizza and meats) for only 6 Euro per person.
+We had a lovely aperitivo at Bar Nadia with spritz and nibbles (focaccia, pizza and meats) for only 6 Euro per person, watching local beach life go by.
 When I say Levanto is budget-friendly, I really mean it!

 If you are not familiar with them, you can find here >>> our guide to Italian beach clubs